 What wowed me today?
 The meconopsis on the Kevock Garden Plants stand, the planting on Andy Sturgeon’s Telegraph garden (no one does burnt orange as well as Andy), Nigel Hewitt-Coopers Carnivorous Plants (his umpteenth Gold) and the young man demonstrating a wonderful depth of horticultural knowledge in a broad Highland accent on the Binny Plants stand clad in a rather fetching camouflage kilt; I do hope he is still on duty on Saturday when we have our girls day out.

-And Caroline, you’re in luck as I’ve already sourced a fine specimen of the Clematis Princess Kate which succumbed to your post lunchtime ‘crump’ last year.
+Caroline, you’re in luck – I’ve already sourced a fine specimen of the Clematis Princess Kate which succumbed to your post lunchtime ‘crump’ last year!
 Given the news that every adult Scot now annually knocks back the equivalent of 41 bottles of vodka, we’ll ask Taylor’s Clematis to bubble wrap it for you this year.

 In contrast I don’t want to sound too sanctimonious but the need to earn an honest crust means I won’t get to Chelsea until Saturday.
 I have put all the programmes on Series-Link, so I will confine my observations to those for the moment.